charosa-umn/Vibr.IO/README.md

 Supported platforms are Windows...?

 ## Program Capabilities
 **Vibr.IO** offers a clean and easy-to-use UI for modeling cell growth of Vibrio fischeri.
-Users can specify the initial cell concentration in either OD600 or (x10^6 cells)/mL; **Vibr.IO** allows graphs to be displayed in either unit of measure.
+Users can specify the initial cell concentration in either OD600 or (x10^6 cells)/mL.
+The program allows graphs to be displayed in either unit of measure.
 Users can also specify the simulation duration in hours and can customize the time increment of the model.
 In addition to modeling cell growth over time, there is also a supplemental plot on the right which models the change in substrate over time.
 ![](https://user-images.githubusercontent.com/46146906/101276862-91b21300-3775-11eb-86bf-dba46f17403f.png)